Eliminate Critical Risks in the Cloud

 1. Data compromise

 The first and most obvious challenge that companies have to reckon with is the threat of data compromise, either in the form of exfiltration or accidental exposure.
 According to IBM's Cost of a Data Breach Report 2023, the financial fallout of data breaches has been rising steadily over the past few years, including a 15% increase in the last three.
-During cloud migration, data compromise can be a result of many factors, including misconfigurations in cloud resources.
+During cloud migration, data sprawl and compromise can be a result of many factors, including misconfigurations in cloud resources.

 2. Identity access management (IAM) lapses